-Responding to the COVID-19 pandemic crisis, the Union adopted the multiannual financial framework for the years 2021 to 2027 and the Recovery and Resilience Facility (RRF)5.
+Responding to the COVID-19 pandemic crisis, the EU adopted the multiannual financial framework for 2021 to 2027 and the Recovery and Resilience Facility (RRF).
 With a total volume of EUR 1.8 trillion, this is the largest package ever financed through the Union budget.
 It is therefore more important than ever to protect this budget, which represents EU taxpayers' money, and to ensure that it is collected and spent correctly.
-For expenditure, the UAFP should support Member States in the implementation of various types of budget management, whether direct, indirect or shared.
+For expenditure, the UAFP should help Member States implement various types of budget management, whether direct, indirect or shared.

-To achieve this objective, the Union has recently strengthened its anti-fraud architecture, which now features: (a) a European Anti-Fraud Office (OLAF) whose powers have been strengthened through an amendment in 2020 of Regulation (EU, Euratom) No 883/2013 of the European Parliament and of the Council6; (b) the new investigative and prosecutorial powers of the European Public Prosecutor's Office (EPPO); (c) the analytical capacity of the European Union Agency for Law Enforcement Cooperation (Europol); and (d) the coordinating role of the European Union Agency for Criminal Justice Cooperation (Europust).
+To achieve this objective, the Union has recently strengthened its anti-fraud architecture, which now features:

+- a European Anti-Fraud Office (OLAF) whose powers have been strengthened through a 2020 amendment of Regulation 883/2013; - the new investigative and prosecutorial powers of the European Public Prosecutor's Office (EPPO); - the analytical capacity of the EU Agency for Law Enforcement Cooperation (Europol); - the coordinating role of the EU Agency for Criminal Justice Cooperation (Eurojust).

-The UAFP complements this strengthened regulatory framework by offering support to Member States, which bear a joint responsibility with the Union to counter fraud and any other illegal activities affecting the financial interests of the Union.
-To this effect, the first component of the UAFP allocates EUR 114 207 000 for the period 2021-2027, of which EUR 15 662 329 for 2023, to fund actions to fight fraud, corruption and any other illegal activities affecting the Union budget.
+The UAFP complements this strengthened regulatory framework by offering support to Member States, which bear a joint responsibility, alongside the Union to counter fraud, corruption and any other illegal activities affecting the financial interests of the Union.
+To this effect, the first component of the UAFP allocates EUR 114 207 000 for 2021-27, of which EUR 16 075 789 is for 2024, to fund action to fight fraud, corruption and any other illegal activities affecting the Union budget.

-Regulation (EU) 2021/241 of the European Parliament and of the Council of 12 February 2021 establishing the Recovery and Resilience Facility (OJ L 57, 18.2.2021, p.
+&lt;sup>5 Regulation (EU) 2021/241 of the European Parliament and of the Council of 12 February 2021 establishing the Recovery and Resilience Facility (OJ L 57, 18.2.2021, p.
 17).

-Regulation (EU, Euratom) No 883/2013 of the European Parliament and of the Council of 11 September 2013 concerning investigations conducted by the European Anti-Fraud Office (OLAF) and repealing Regulation (EC) No 1073/1999 of the European Parliament and of the Council and Council Regulation (Euratom) No 1074/1999 (O J L 248, 18.9.2013, p.
+&lt;sup>6 Regulation (EU, Euratom) No 883/2013 of the European Parliament and of the Council of 11 September 2013 concerning investigations conducted by the European Anti-Fraud Office (OLAF) and repealing Regulation (EC) No 1073/1999 of the European Parliament and of the Council and Council Regulation (Euratom) No 1074/1999 (O J L 248, 18.9.2013, p.
 1).

-The UAFP is the main programme at Union level specifically designed to protect the EU's financial interests.
-The UAFP may act in synergy with other Union instruments providing technical support in the fight against fraud and corruption, such as the Technical Support Instrument7 as well as with other EU cooperation programmes such as the Customs programme8 and Fiscalis9.
+The UAFP is the main EU-level programme specifically designed to protect the EU's financial interests.
+The UAFP may act in synergy with other Union instruments providing technical support in the fight against fraud and corruption, such as the Technical Support Instrument (TSI) as well as with other EU cooperation programmes such as the Customs programme, the Customs Control Equipment Instrument (CCEI) and the Fiscalis programme.

-The Commission will implement this first component of the UAFP by: (a) awarding grants following calls for proposals; (b) concluding public-procurement contracts following calls for tender; (c) entering into administrative arrangements with the Commission's Joint Research Centre (JRC); and (d) reimbursing costs incurred by representatives from eligible entities who participate in training and operational activities.
+The Commission will implement this first component of the UAFP by:

+- awarding grants following calls for proposals; - concluding public procurement contracts following calls for tender; - entering into administrative arrangements with the Commission's Joint Research Centre (JRC); - reimbursing costs incurred by representatives from eligible entities who participate in training and operational activities.

 As stated in Section 2 of this work programme, to be eligible for funding, actions must implement the UAFP's objectives.
-Financial resources allocated to the UAFP are also intended to contribute to the corporate communication of the EU's political priorities related to objectives of the UAFP.
-Some of the actions financed under this component of the UAFP are therefore also likely to help deliver on the EU's current political priorities by: (a) preparing for the challenges and opportunities of the green and digital transitions; and (b) making European economies and societies more resilient to shocks in the future insofar as these actions are linked to the objectives of the UAFP.
+Financial resources allocated to the UAFP are also intended to contribute to the corporate communication of the EU's political priorities related to UAFP objectives.

+Some of the actions financed under this component of the UAFP are therefore also likely to help deliver on the EU's current political priorities by: (a) preparing for the challenges and opportunities of the green and digital transitions; and (b) making European economies and societies more resilient to shocks in the future, insofar as these actions are linked to the objectives of the UAFP.